beingbing/java-springboot/src/main/java/be/springboot/pp/authentication/info.md

 - `supports()` takes as input a random clas type because there are different kinds of authentication that exist in real-world.
 Like, username + password, username + OTP, user + fingerPrint, etc.
 - Hence, to write a custom `AuthenticationProvider` we will first need to specify what kind of authentication we will be supporting via this method.
 - `authenticate(Authentication authentication)` which returns `Authentication`
+- it returns a new instance of `Authentication` object containing authorities which the user is entitled to.
+- hence, the authentication object consumed by authenticate() is different from the object it returns, and the difference is mostly because of presence of authority.
+- custom `AuthenticationProvider` implementation needs not be registered, as a bean of it will be created during `ApplicationContext` creation and will be added in the list of `AuthenticationProvider`

 ### Authentication
 - `Authentication` instance contains all details against which a user got authenticated.